Goubermouche/Color-Picker/FS.md

   ### 2.2 Personas
 The products target audience mainly consists of programmers and other software developers (ie. graphics programmers, web developers, etc.), however the product offers utility to other groups aswell.
   ### 2.3 Details, Motivation and Live Examples
- This project was inspired by the PowerToys which already provides a native color picker for windows, this color picker, however, offers limited control over color formats while active (the user can only switch them after opening the complimentary PowerToys application), which can get tiresome after having to switch between color formats more often.
+ This project was inspired by Microsoft's PowerToys which already provides a native color picker for windows, this color picker, however, offers limited control over color formats while being active (the user can only switch them after opening the complimentary PowerToys application), which can get tiresome after having to switch between color formats often.
 This application aims to fix this issue by using additional global shortcuts that give the user the ability to switch color formats on the fly.
   ### 2.4 Product Scope
-Due to the limit timeframe the scale of this project is limited to just the bare essentials - that is a basic color picker that enables users to pick any color from their display at will.
+Due to the limited timeframe the scale of this project is limited to just the bare essentials - that is, a basic color picker that enables users to pick any color from their display at will and automatically convert it to the desired format.
   ### 2.5 Unimportant Functions and Properties
-The aforementioned scale of the project allows us to focus on every aspect of the application at a decently high level, as such, no functions or properties will be left ignored.
+The aforementioned scale of the project allows us to focus on every aspect of the application at a decently high level, as such, no functions or properties will be left ignored or unexplored.

 ## 3. Architecture Overview
   ### 3.1 Work Flow